pdaxrom/microcpu/docs/hc1200-microcomp.md

 ## Bootloader

-The UART bootloader uses 256 bytes of memory (from address 0) and allows you to load, save, and execute code.
+The UART bootloader allows you to load, save, and execute code.
+By default, the loader scans memory pages for executables and runs them.
+At startup, the bootloader checks the data coming to the serial port, if the character code "z" is received, the response "Z" is sent and serial mode starts

 Bootloader commands: